1-anita-h/SoCPhysicalDesign-VSDWorkshop/README.md

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/48_prelayout_frequency.png)

-Open the post_sta.log file and note the post-layout frequency.
-You will observe the drop in frequency which is due to the parasitics.
+Open the post_sta.log file to note the post-layout frequency.
+You will see the drop in frequency, which is due to the parasitics.

 ![alt text](https://github.com/1-anita-h/SoCPhysicalDesign-VSDWorkshop/blob/main/Images/49_postlayout_frequency.png)